dipe/free-radical-specification/readme.md

 -   Mid- and longterm productivity gains
 -   Improved reliability and quality of software projects
 -   Distribution of advanced technology knowledge
--   Timely utilization and trial of new technology and its potential benefits
+-   Discover improvements and and potential of new technologies
--   Sustained attractiveness of projects and company for new and present employees
+-   Improved attractiveness of company for product engineers

 ## Tasks

 <a>Free Radical</a>s <strong>MUST</strong> take on the following tasks in their day-to-day work.

 -   General consulting on technical matters
--   Sparring on technical implementations and decisions for all other employees.
-This explicitly includes non-technical staff.
+-   Sparring on technical implementations and decisions for all employees.
 -   General development work, aiming at establishing Best Practices by example
--   Implementation and documentation of technical project setups
--   Introduction of new technology in projects
+-   Introduction of new technology and methods
--   Knowledge Transfer about technical matters, especially introduced setups and technology
+-   Knowledge Transfer
--   Actively search for technology of next year or year after
+-   Active research of upcoming technology and methods

 <a>Free Radical</a>s <strong>SHOULD</strong> take on the following tasks as they see fit:

 -   Support and implementation of Open Source Software
--   Introduction of new methodology in technical problem spaces
 -   Presentations and talks inside and outside of the company

 ## Requirements